Updated: Jul 18, 2021

 Green & Black Tea

-The amount of quercetin found in foods may depend on how it was grown and produced.
+The concentration of quercetin present in foods may vary depending on how the item was cultivated and processed.

-Consult your pharmacist or physician or other healthcare professional before using.
+Consult with your pharmacist, physician, or other healthcare practitioner before taking this product.

 Strictly avoid quercetin if you: